Skip to main content

 Flowable Control allows to do a quick migration, however there are manual steps involved which makes testing for the migration in a lower environment harder.
 There are APIs to execute the migration which makes it possible to specify the migration steps and execute the exact same steps in multiple environments.

-Please follow the following REST API documentations on how migration can be done:
+Please follow the following API documentations on how migration can be done: